L'Oreal celebrates female empowerment with glamorous runway show

 The world’s biggest beauty manufacturer, behind labels such as Maybelline and Armani, aimed to promote female empowerment and diversity in the third edition of the show.

-“It is great to work with a brand that understands women, self-worth is very important, it is more than a lipstick or a hair color,” Longoria told Reuters Television.
+“It is great to work with a brand that understands women, self-worth is very important, it is more than a lipstick or a hair colour,” Longoria told Reuters Television.

 “We have a rainbow of diversity on the catwalk today with Korea, Brazil, India and me from Mexico.
 Definition of beauty is different all over the world and to have one stage celebrating all of that difference is really remarkable.”